 11) Live It Up at the Fringe Festival

-If there’s one thing that can’t be skipped when visiting Adelaide in the fall, it is attending the annual month long Fringe Festival.
+If there’s one thing that can’t be skipped when visiting South Australia in the fall, it is attending Adelaide’s annual month long Fringe Festival.

-The Fringe will always be one of the top things to do in Adelaide as it is the second-largest annual arts festival in the world.
+The Fringe will always be one of the most fun things to do in Adelaide as it is the second-largest annual arts festival in the world.

 Featuring over 7,000 artists from all over the globe, and with over 1,300 events staged throughout the city, it is one magical festival that can’t be missed!